 We’ll go (=are going) for a walk when we have finished our work. (not shall/will have finished) Biz işimiziqurtarandansonragəzməyəgedəcəyik.

-The Present Perfect Tense Form doesn’t exist in Azerbaijani but its corresponding form is “Nəqlikeçmiş” which is built by means of inflexions -ıb, -ib, -ub, -üb for the third person singular and plural.
-But while translating such kind of sentences into Azerbaijanni lexical way is better than that of grammatical one.
-So the verb in the Present Perfect Tense Form in the adverbial clause of time is conveyed into Azerbaijani lexically-by means of the words “qurtarmaq” or “bitirmək”+”sonra” (=after finishing) which refers the action to the future.
+The Present Perfect Tense Form doesn’t exist in Azerbaijani but its corresponding form is “Nəqlikeçmiş” which is built utilizing inflexions -ıb, -ib, -ub, -üb for the third person singular and plural.
+But translating such kind of sentences into Azerbaijanni lexical way is better than that grammatical one.
+So the verb in the Present Perfect Tense Form in the adverbial clause of time is conveyed into Azerbaijani lexically using the words “qurtarmaq” or “bitirmək”+”sonra” (=after finishing) which refers the action to the future.

 Conclusion

 The article states that as non-kindred languages, the English and Azerbaijani languages differ in all the aspects of the language and for this reason this paper investigates future tense in English basing upon quantitative typology that investigates this or that phenomena existing in two compared languages.
 The article shows the ways of expressing the future in contemporary English, reveals similarities and differences between the ways of expressing future in English and Azerbaijan and, consequently, analyzes and provides all the possible ways of conveying them in Azerbaijani.
 The article touches upon some many controversial and quarrel some points concerning the future tense problem in English and Azerbaijani by providing prominent linguists’ theoretical points of view as well as the author’s own analysis and approach to the stated problems.
 The author doesn’t consider ’ll as grammatical inflection but a contracted form of future auxiliaries.
 The future auxiliaries “shall” “will” are also accepted as modals by the author and the author names them grammatical homonyms.
 The author classifies the ways of futurity as grammatical, lexico-grammatical and lexical.
 The Present Simple, The Present Continuous, The Present Perfect, be going+have been doing are also analyzed as the ways of expressing futurity.
 The article gives the Present Perfect as a contracted form of the Future Perfect Tense Form.
-Basing on traditional Grammar the article states that in English future action is expressed by eight future tense forms-the Future indefinite, the Future Indefinite in the Past, The Future Continuous, the Future Continuous in the Past, the Future Perfect, the Future Perfect in the Past, the Future Perfect Continuous, the Future Perfect Continuous in the Past and three present tense forms.
+Based on traditional Grammar the article states that in English future action is expressed by eight future tense forms-the Future indefinite, the Future Indefinite in the Past, The Future Continuous, the Future Continuous in the Past, the Future Perfect, the Future Perfect in the Past, the Future Perfect Continuous, the Future Perfect Continuous in the Past and three present tense forms.
 In English future is formed analytically, synthetically, or both analytically and synthetically.
 In Azerbaijani there are only two future tense forms: “Qətigələcəkzaman”, “Qeyri-qətigələcəkzaman” formed synthetically: by adding grammatical inflections (-acaq, -əcək, -ar, -ər) to the root of the verb.
-To compensate the lacking tenses, there are many ways in the Azerbaijani language for expressing the corresponding forms of future action in English.
+To compensate the lack of tenses, there are many ways in the Azerbaijani language to express the corresponding forms of future action in English.
 All these ways should be properly delivered to the learners of English to enable them to choose the most suitable while performing English-Azerbaijani and Azerbaijani-English translations.

 References